-Traditionally, the use of herbal remedies for ADHD has been to ease some of the associated symptoms like insomnia, sleeping problems, and depression.
+Traditionally, the use of herbal remedies for ADHD has been to ease some of the associated symptoms of insomnia, sleeping problems, and depression.

 Furthermore, there are some medicinal herbs that are known to sharpen mental focus and increase clarity.